-- a) bring to the attention of the Board such corporate governance issues as are necessary for the proper governance of the Trust and to develop the approach of the Trust in matters of corporate governance, including the written statement of corporate governance principles applicable to the Trust as set forth in Killam's annual information circular, and to make recommendations to the Board with respect to all such matters - b) assess and report to the Board with respect to matters relating to the ongoing composition of the Board, including: - i) recommending to the Board criteria for the composition of the Board and the selection of Trustees; - ii) assessing the competencies and skills each existing Trustee should possess; - iii) considering the appropriate size of the Board, with a view to facilitating effective decision making;
+- I. Bring to the attention of the Board such corporate governance issues as are necessary for the proper governance of the REIT and to develop the approach of the REIT in matters of corporate governance, including the written statement of corporate governance principles applicable to the REIT as set forth in the REIT's annual information circular, and to make recommendations to the Board with respect to all such matters. - II.
+Assess and report to the Board in respect of matters relating to the ongoing composition of the Board, including: - a. recommending to the Board criteria for the composition of the Board and the selection of trustees; - b. assessing the competencies and skills each existing trustee should possess; - c. considering the appropriate size of the Board, with a view to facilitating effective decision making; - d. identifying, either directly or with the assistance of a search firm, candidates for membership on the Board and review their competencies and skills, including their ability to satisfy the criteria approved by the Board and their ability to devote sufficient time and resources to his or her duties as a trustee; and - e. establishing, implementing and executing procedures to evaluate the independence, performance and effectiveness of the Board, Board committees, all individual Trustees, the Chair and committee chairs (other than this Committee chair) and review with the Board on an annual basis the results of the assessment. - III.
+Review succession planning issues with respect to the members of the Board and, upon the retirement of the Chair, make a recommendation to the Board with respect to the appointment of a new Chair. - IV.
+Review and periodically reassess a position description for the Chair.

-APPENDIX C. GOVERNANCE, NOMINATION AND SUCCESSION COMMITTEE MANDATE
+APPENDIX C. GOVERNANCE AND ESG COMMITTEE MANDATE

-- iv) identifying, either directly or with the assistance of a search firm, candidates for membership on the Board and review their competencies and skills, including their ability to satisfy the criteria approved by the Board and their ability to devote sufficient time and resources to his or her duties as a Trustee; and - v) establishing, implementing and executing procedures to evaluate the independence, performance and effectiveness of the Board, Board committees, all individual Trustees, the Chair and committee chairs (other than this Committee chair) and review with the Board on an annual basis the results of the assessment. - c) review succession planning issues with respect to the members of the Board and, upon the retirement of the Chair, make a recommendation to the Board with respect to the appointment of a new Chair; - d) review and periodically reassess a position description for the Chair; - e) establish structures and procedures to permit the Board to function independently of Management; - f) recommend Board committees and their composition, including the independence of the members nominated thereto; review the need for, and the performance and suitability of, those committees; and make such adjustments as are deemed necessary from time to time, all in conjunction with the Chair and the relevant committees of the Board; - g) oversee the development, implementation and disclosure of the ongoing Trustee education program including, as appropriate, education sessions on Killam's business by way of presentations and operating site visits, individual or group education sessions from internal personnel or external consultants on topics of importance to trustees and Killam, and recommend formal educational opportunities through appropriate organizations to be made available to individual Trustees and paid for by Killam; - h) assess and report to the Board with respect to the new Trustees' orientation program; - i) monitor compliance with, and review and approve, if considered appropriate, all proposed waivers to Killam's Code of Business Conduct and Ethics; and - j) conduct an annual performance evaluation of the Committee and each of its members.
+- V. Establish structures and procedures to permit the Board to function independently of management. - VI.
+Recommend Board committees and their composition, including the independence of the members nominated thereto; review the need for, and the performance and suitability of, those committees; and make such adjustments as are deemed necessary from time to time, all in conjunction with the Chair and the relevant committees of the Board. - VII.
+Oversee the development, implementation and disclosure of the ongoing trustee education program including, as appropriate, education sessions on the REIT's business by way of presentations and operating site visits, individual or group education sessions from internal personnel or external consultants on topics of importance to trustees and the REIT, and recommended formal educational opportunities through appropriate organizations to be made available to individual trustees and paid for by the REIT. - VIII.
+Assess and report to the Board with respect to the new trustees' orientation program of the REIT. - IX.
+Monitor compliance with, and review and approve, if considered appropriate, all proposed waivers to, the REIT's Code of Business Conduct and Ethics. - X. Conduct an annual performance evaluation of the Committee and each of its members.

-Section 3 Discretionary Duties
+Discretionary Duties